 Reconstructive Discourse Analysis.
-I conceptualize reconstruction as a way to reframe classroom discourse and pedagogical practices within the context of classroom interactions.
-This approach to discourse analysis allows researchers to examine the relationship between language and power in formal and informal literacy education settings.
-Characterized by an interest in examination of language by users in context, nonverbal aspects of communication and social and cognitive aspects of interaction (Wodak, 2015; Wodak & Meyer, 2014).
-In the case of this study, Mr. Sparks deconstructed sociopolitical issues that framed immigrant populations as a problem and (re)constructed the learning space toward a more liberatory one in which immigrant-origin students were able to critique and challenge the narratives framed against them.
-This was done through specific critical literacy and interactional moves that centered the voices and experiences of his students, embodying what I call a Moral Ethic of Cariño.
-In this work, I take on a “reconstructive” (Bartlett, 2012; Luke, 1995; Luke, 2004; Rogers, 2017; Rogers and Mosley Wetzel, 2013, Haddix, 2010; Mosley and Rogers, 2011) --approach to analyzing Spark's critical literacy and his interactional moves with his students.
-Drawing on discourse data from conversations in his American Government classroom, I examine the ways in which Mr. Sparks “held space" (Hikida, 2018) for students to engage in critical dialogue and reconstructed a learning space that allowed his students to counter narratives of their immigrant communities.
+Reconstructive discourse analysis allows researchers to examine the relationship between language and power in formal and informal literacy education settings.
+It is characterized by an interest in examination of language by users in context, nonverbal aspects of communication and social and cognitive aspects of interaction (Wodak, 2015; Wodak & Meyer, 2014).
+In this study, Mr. Sparks deconstructed sociopolitical issues that framed immigrant populations as a problem and (re)constructed the learning space toward a more liberatory one whereimmigrant-origin students were able to critique and challenge the narratives framed against them.
+By engaging in specific critical literacy and interactional moves, Mr. Sparks centered the voices and experiences of his students, embodying what I call a Moral Ethic of Cariño.
+In this work, I adopted a “reconstructive” (Bartlett, 2012; Haddix, 2010; Luke, 1995, 2004; Rogers, 2017; Rogers & Mosley Wetzel, 2013;Mosley & Rogers, 2011) --approach to analyze Spark's critical literacy and his interactional moves with his students.
+Drawing on discourse data from conversations in his American Government classroom, I examined the ways in which Mr. Sparks “held space" (Hikida, 2018) for students to engage in critical dialogue by reconstructing a learning space that allowed his students to counter narratives of their immigrant communities.
 I put the discourse data in direct conversation with data from field notes and interviews in order to situate focal transcripts within a broader ethnographic context (Creswell, 1998) .
 I engaged in a reconstructive approach to discourse analysis (Rogers, 2017) by carefully examining teacher and student interactions with an eye towards discerning and unpacking critical literacies that addressed injustices and pedagogical choices that centered the voices of immigrant-origin students (Luke, 2004; Mosley and Rogers, 2011).
-Part of enacting a reconstructive discourse analysis with respect to the teaching of immigrant-origin students involved situating discourse data within a broader ethnographic approach to getting to know Mr. Sparks and his students.
-This required that the focus not be placed solely on the interactional level of the transcript, but rather that I zoom out and put interactional data in conversation with other data sources, such as the interview and field note data on which I draw on this article.
+Part of enacting a reconstructive discourse analysis with respect to the teaching of immigrant-origin students involved situating discourse data within a broader ethnographic approach to understanding Mr. Sparks and his students.
+This required me to focus on the interactional level of the transcript, as well as zoom out and put interactional data in conversation with other data sources, such as the interview and field note data on which I draw on this article.

-For the purpose of this article, I focus specifically on talk-in interaction (Goffman, 1967) or what Schegloff (1988) referred to as conversation-naturally occurring speech between two or more speakers.
-The events in this article were selected through an inductive analytic process in which the teachers’ pedagogical choices and interactional moves were observed and coded.
-I carefully selected a curricular unit that spanned a two-week period that I believed to be representative of what I observed to be an ongoing practice in Sparks’ classroom.
+For the purpose of this article, I focus specifically on talk-in interaction (Goffman, 1967) or what Schegloff (1988) refers to as conversation-naturally occurring speech between two or more speakers.
+I utilized an inductive analytic process to selecte specific events in which the teachers’ pedagogical choices and interactional moves were observed and coded.
+I carefully selected a curricular unit that spanned a two-week period that represented what I observed as an ongoing practice in Sparks’ classroom.

 I transcribed participants’ utterances carefully, understanding that transcription is both an analytical (Ochs, 1979) and fundamentally political (Bucholtz, 2000) process in that it involves crucial decisions about what to include (and omit) and how to represent it, and in the sense that such decisions are always made by someone who is positioned socially and politically in relation to the participants whose speech they are transcribing.